 Assuming Sisco continues to improve as he has in the last year, he has the upside of a solid No. 2 starter, though an above-average number three starter is a more likely projection.
 At worst, he’ll be a back-end big league starter with some above-average strikeout potential.
 Sisco could prove to be a real get for Cleveland from the most recent draft.

-Topics: Jake Sisco
+Tags: Jake Sisco